anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

 #### Tire Warmers Timer Implementation

+A timer can be set for the tire warmers, which are connected to RF sockets.
+Yes, that sounds crazy, but is soooo useful :-)
+Race events usually start early in the morning and with this feature the is no need to go out right after getting up and plug in your tire warmers.

+Input is made via the keypad.
+There is also a input validation and a timer reset option.

 ![Tire Warmers Timer Screen 1](docs/mobile_smart_home_diy_camper_screen_04_tire_warmers_timer_1.jpg)
 ![Tire Warmers Timer Screen 2](docs/mobile_smart_home_diy_camper_screen_04_tire_warmers_timer_2.jpg)

 #### Time and Date Setting Implementation

+The time and the date can be set.
+Input is made via the keypad.
+There is also a input validation.

 ![Time and Date Setting Screen](docs/mobile_smart_home_diy_camper_screen_05_time_date_setting.jpg)

 #### System Settings Implementation

+All important system setting are configurable.
+From this screen you can jump into each configuration area by using the related keypad value.

 ![System Settings Home Screen](docs/mobile_smart_home_diy_camper_screen_06_system_settings_0_home.jpg)